righthalfplane/SdrGlut/README.md

 # Install on Raspberry pi (Raspbian - SDRPlay edition)

+To do the normal edition of Raspbian - follow the uBuntu instructions with -

+make -f makefileRaspbian

+instead of

+make -f makefileUbunta

+## The SDRPlay edition

-This is what I did to get SdrGlut running on a fresh install of Raspbian
+This is what I did to get SdrGlut running on the SDRPlay verison Raspbian.

+The SDRPlay verison Raspbian have the SDRPlay libraries already installed.

 sudo apt-get update

 sudo apt-get upgrade

 sudo apt-get install build-essential

-sudo apt-get install libsoapysdr0.6

-sudo apt-get install libsoapysdr-dev

 sudo apt-get install libopenal-dev